Martin Place: Transport

 George Street, Elizabeth Street, and Castlereagh Street, which cross Martin Place, are all major bus routes in Sydney's CBD.
 In addition, Martin Place railway station is located underground.
 Also nearby are St James railway station (near Macquarie Street end) and Wynyard railway station (near George Street end).

-The new Sydney Metro line will include a station located underneath the existing station and is due to open in 2024.
+The new Sydney Metro City & Southwest line includes a Metro station located underneath the existing train station and opened in August 2024.

 Events

 From its origins as a narrow laneway, Martin Place has over time become the "civic heart" of Sydney.
 Apart from its central location, the presence of the General Post Office and its attached telegraph office meant that this was the location where important news first arrived in the city.
 As a result, in earlier decades this was a focal point for gatherings to await or celebrate significant events.
 The cenotaph was sited on Martin Place outside the General Post Office because this was where crowds gathered in the city at the end of World War I. Martin Place is now the centre of the city's official war commemoration ceremonies.
 The extensions of the street gave it new significance in the civic scheme of the city, forming a broad and open connection between George Street, the original "High Street" and commercial axis, and Macquarie Street, the ceremonial avenue and governmental axis.
 People still gather on the plaza today to participate in significant events, for example to watch live broadcasts on a large television screen during the 2000 Summer Olympics, or the apology to the Stolen Generation in 2008.
 An amphitheatre built into the plaza near Pitt Street has hosted music and cultural events, as well as political protests.

 Some regular civic events now held on Martin Place include: